Bowdoin College: 20th century

 Although Bowdoin's Medical School of Maine closed in 1921, it produced notable graduates including Augustus Stinchfield, who received his M.D. in 1868 and became one of the co-founders of the Mayo Clinic in Rochester, Minnesota.
 In 1877, the college graduated Charles Morse, the American banker who established a near-monopoly of the ice business in New York, which contributed to the financial Panic of 1907.

-The college educated and graduated Arctic explorers Robert E. Peary, class of 1877, and Donald B. MacMillan, class of 1898.
+Graduates include Arctic explorers Robert E. Peary, class of 1877, and Donald B. MacMillan, class of 1898.
 Peary named Bowdoin Fjord and Bowdoin Glacier after his alma mater.
 Peary led what he claimed was the first successful expedition to reach the North Pole in April 1909, and MacMillan, a member of Peary's crew, explored Greenland, Baffin Island, and Labrador in the schooner Bowdoin between 1908 and 1954.

 Wallace H. White, Jr., class of 1899, served as Senate Minority Leader from 1944 to 1947 and Senate Majority Leader from 1947 to 1949.
 George J. Mitchell, class of 1954, served as Senate Majority Leader from 1989 to 1995 before assuming an active role in the Northern Ireland peace process.

-In 1970, the college became one of a very limited number of liberal arts colleges to make the SAT optional in the admissions process.
+In 1970, the college became one of a small number of liberal arts colleges to make the SAT optional in the admissions process.
 In 1971, after nearly 180 years as a men's college, Bowdoin admitted its first class of women.
 Also in 1971, Bowdoin became a founding member of the New England Small College Athletic Conference (NESCAC) and began competing in the Colby-Bates-Bowdoin Consortium with Bates College and Colby College.
 The consortium became both an athletic rivalry and an academic exchange program.
 On February 28, 1997, Bowdoin's Board of Trustees approved a plan to phase out fraternities on campus, replacing them with a system of college-owned social houses.